AstrobioMike/NASA-GeneLab-working/metagenomics/GL-DPPD-7102.md

 ---

 ## 5. Functional profiling
-HUMAnN2 treats forward and reverse reads independently, and does not take them as input separately unfortunately.
-So, they need to be concatenated first such that each sample has one fastq.gz that holds both forward and reverse reads.
+HUMAnN2 treats forward and reverse reads independently, and does not take them as input separately, unfortunately.
+So, for paired-end studies, the reads need to be concatenated first such that each sample has one fastq.gz that holds both forward and reverse reads.

 <br>